 Criminal Record Screening

-- Individuals applying for initial registration in Nova Scotia, regardless of class of registration/licence, and current College members applying for a different class of registration/licence are required to provide a Canadian Police Information (CPIC) Criminal Record Synopsis to the College.
+Persons who have resided in Canada for more than three months after the age of majority applying for initial registration in Nova Scotia, regardless of class of registration/licence, are required to provide an Enhanced Canadian (Police Information Portal) Criminal Record Check to the College.

-- The CPIC Criminal Record Synopsis must be prepared by an organization approved by the College and must be provided directly to the College by that organization.
+The Enhanced Canadian Criminal Record Check must be prepared by CSI Background Screening2 and must be provided directly to the College by that organization.

-- CPIC and international record checks must be requested under the original and all other surnames of the applicant, and must be received by the College within six months prior to the date registration/licence is issued.
+Criminal record checks must be requested under the applicant’s current and previous names and must be received by the College no more than six months prior to the date registration/licence is issued.

 If a criminal record check is provided more than six months prior to licensure date and the applicant signs an attestation that they have not returned to that country since the original check was provided, the requirement to provide an updated copy may be waived.

 If the College is satisfied that records will not be available for a period during which the applicant lived in a country or state, the requirement may be waived, providing that the applicant is willing to sign an attestation that there are no previous/pending convictions or charges from that jurisdiction.